OneNoteDev/MsGraph_OneNoteApiSampleiOS/README.md

 **Accounts**

 -	As the developer, you'll need to [have a Microsoft account and get a client ID string](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-app-registration#build-a-quick-start-app) so your app can authenticate with the ADAL SDK.
-Currently, the Graph OneNote endpoints do not support requests from MSA (personal Microsoft account) users, so users will need to authenticate using an Azure AD account.
-Support for converged auth is coming soon.
+As this sample uses the ADAL SDK, users will need to authenticate using an Azure AD account, although converged auth is supported by the Microsoft Graph API.
 -	If you need other stuff for your iOS app development, visit the [Apple developer site](http://developer.apple.com/) to get an apple developer account.

 ### Using the sample